000744210/000744210/README.md

 I suggest checking out my [Ajax Intercepter](https://github.com/000744210/Ajax-Intercepter) browser extension.
 It allows you to intercept all xhr/websockets/htmlform network requests.
 You can read and edit the body/headers/url or reject the packet.
 I use it to test websites for vulnerabilities.
 I have found most of my vulnerabilities with this extension.

-All of my websites are hosted using GitPages.
+All of my websites are hosted using GitPages and proxied through CloudFlare.
 All processing is done on the browser without the need of a server.

 I focus on efficiency and cost reduction.
 Hosting currently costs $0.00 and supports up to approximately 300,000 monthly unique people.